DevCrew-io/snapchat_loginkit/README.md

   ...
 }
 ```

+## Installation
-After the keys setup, add `snapchat_loginkit:` as a dependency in your pubspec.yaml file.
+After the perform platform-specific configuration setups, add `snapchat_loginkit:` as a dependency in your pubspec.yaml file.
 Then run ```flutter pub get``` to install the package.

 Now in your Dart code, you can use: